This leaflet aims to provide an overview of hemiplegia, the impacts it may have on a child and the support available from HemiHelp.

 L met other children with hemiplegia, both at the music workshop and the fun day.
 This helped her to realise she was not the only one with a funny hand.

-We can provide references and information on the source material we use to write this information product.
+We can provide references on the source material we used to write this information product.
 Please contact us at firstname.lastname@example.org